Skip to main content

 }

-When a step is configured with multiple output scenarios, the scenario keys act as route names (for example, verified, fraud_detected, capture_failed, default).
+When a step is configured with multiple output scenarios, the scenario keys act as route names (for example, verified, fraud_detected, not_verified).

 Putting it together